 Herbs that don’t work well in this system

 - Aloe Vera

 - St. John’s wart

-How to grow herbs with Kratky hydroponic method
+How to grow herbs with the Kratky hydroponic method

 Herbs in this system will do well only if you keep an eye on the water level.
-Keep the level of water at a level that will keep about half the length of the roots underwater and half in the air.
+Keep the water level at a level that will keep about half the length of the roots underwater and half in the air.

 An important thing to remember is: